Is the Guava Lotus Travel Bassinet and Crib Worth It? (Not Sponsored Review!)

 The carry case, which also has backpack straps you can zip out or in for easy carrying

-What I like about this product is how lightweight it is.
-Although it’s hard to fit it into a suitcase or checked baggage, it comes with a backpack that is small enough to be a carry-on when flying.
+Although it’s hard to fit it into a suitcase, it works in our Eagle Creek checked baggage, and comes with a backpack that is small enough to be a carry-on when flying.
 It doesn’t take up much real estate in the back of the trunk for a road trips either.
-It’s also light and easy to carry.
+It’s also light and easy to carry, weighing 15lbs including the carrying bag, and folding down to 24″ L x 12″ W x 8″ H.

 Bassinet mode: